 Disrupting our circadian rhythms

 Of course, we often choose to disrupt our circadian rhythms by staying up late or getting up very early.
 Or perhaps we work a night shift, which can be grueling if we’re not used to it.
 This is partly because we find it so hard to adjust to a sleep pattern that works against our circadian rhythm.
-In such instances, people effectively choose to disrupt their typical sleep patterns, and there is an expectation of tiredness or the like.
+In such instances, people effectively choose to disrupt their typical sleep patterns, which means they’ll experience tiredness.

 However, in recent years, there has been a more subtle disruption to many folks’ circadian rhythms that is mostly unwanted.
-The proliferation of computers and handhelds devices means that light–often potent blue light – is shot into our optic nerves after dusk.
+The proliferation of computers and handhelds devices means that light — often potent blue light — is shot into our optic nerves after dusk.
 As a result, many people’s suprachiasmatic nuclei don’t release the appropriate amount of melatonin at the right times.
-People put down their devices at bedtime, go to bed, but find they are not tired.
+People put down their devices and go to bed, but find they are not tired.
 Their brains are awake like it’s dinner time!
-If these behaviors continue each day, an incredibly frustrating pattern of disrupted sleep may indicate an interrupted circadian rhythm.
+If these behaviours continue each day, an incredibly frustrating pattern of disrupted sleep may indicate an interrupted circadian rhythm.

 What to do with a broken circadian rhythm

 A maladjusted circadian rhythm can lead to several sleep disorders, not least of which is insomnia.
 Furthermore, researchers suggest that an abnormal circadian rhythm can contribute to health issues as serious as obesity, diabetes, and seasonal affective disorder!

 If you find your circadian coordination is off, there are ways to reset your rhythm.
-The easiest solution–but not the most prudent–is to take melatonin supplements.
+The easiest solution —but not the most prudent — is to take melatonin supplements.
 Melatonin occurs naturally in many plant extracts.
 So, unlike other human hormones that are strictly regulated, it is in most supermarkets and pharmacies.
-However, bear in mind, these innocuous pills are a hormone, and the effect brain chemistry.
-If you decide to take melatonin to fix your circadian rhythm, it would be folly to take a high dose.
-Instead, small doses of melatonin will help the brain get back on track.
+However, bear in mind, these innocuous pills are a hormone, and they affect brain chemistry.
+If you decide to take melatonin to fix your circadian rhythm, it would be unwise to take a high dose.
+Instead, small doses of melatonin may help the brain get back on track.

 Sensible decisions promote a good night’s sleep